 This article describes how you can parse the response of a web request and access it as a string in Go.

 It’s often necessary to inspect the contents of an HTTP response for debugging purposes.
-Simply use the
+In Go, you can

-If you want to print the entire response including the headers, or only the
+If you want to print the entire response including the headers, or just the

 response headers (without the body), you may use the httputil.DumpResponse()

-To exclude the response body from the output (and print only the headers),
+To exclude the response body from the output, change the boolean argument to

 method exists that is just like DumpResponse, but for dumping HTTP requests instead.